easy-global-market/ngsild-api-data-models/API_Quick_Guide.md

 - an entity must have an id (represented by `uri:ngsi-ld:<EntityType>:<UUID>`)
 - an entity must have a type
+- an attribute denotes a property or a relationship
 - an entity may have properties
-- an entity may have relationships to other entities
+- an entity may have relationships with other entities
-- a property may have relationships to other entities
+- a property may have properties and relationships with other entities
-- a relationship may have relationships to other entities
+- a relationship may have properties and relationships with other entities

 For instance, here is an example of a Vehicle entity :